ethereum-optimism/specs/specs/protocol/span-batches.md

 ## Introduction

-Span-batch is a new batching spec that reduces overhead of OP-stack chains, introduced in Delta hardfork.
+Span-batch is a new batching spec that reduces overhead of OP-stack chains, introduced in [Delta](superchain-upgrades.md#delta) network upgrade.
 This enables sparse and low-throughput OP-stack chains.

 The overhead is reduced by representing a span of